AHRQ’s Support of the USPSTF

 The U.S. Preventive Services Task Force

-The U.S. Preventive Services Task Force (USPSTF or Task Force) is an independent group of national experts in prevention and evidence-based medicine.
+The U.S. Preventive Services Task Force (USPSTF or Task Force) is a volunteer group of national experts in primary care, prevention, and evidence-based medicine.
 The Task Force works to improve the health of all people nationwide by making evidence-based recommendations about clinical preventive services such as:

 • Screenings